-‘Tis the season for steaming bowls of soups and stews!
+‘Tis the season for steaming hot bowls of soups and stews!

-Comforting golden potatoes and red lentils are simmered together with smoky roasted red bell peppers, fire roasted tomatoes, smoked paprika and herbs until thick and hearty.
+Comforting golden potatoes and red lentils are simmered together with smoky roasted red bell peppers, fire roasted tomatoes, smoked paprika and herbs until thick, hearty and oh so flavorful.

 about the lentils